South Carolina USSSA Rules

 21. All catchers in ages 9U-18U must wear a catchers mitt during play.
 The catcher shall wear all appropriate protective gear including a catcher’s helmet with face mask and either a built-in extended throat guard or a separately attached throat guard, chest protector, shin/ or leg guards, protective cup.
-In age divisions 8U – 12U, the catcher’s helmet shall fully cover both ears.
-Age divisions 13U – 18U (EXCEPTION) can use skull cap with face mask and throat guard.
+In all age divisions 14u and below, the catcher’s helmet shall fully cover both ears.

 22. ALL Players including Substitutes must be on the Full Lineup Card prior to game time start.
 CONTINUOUS BATTING LINE-UP (All Players) Any player (s) arriving after the game has begun, shall be added to the bottom of the batting line-up.
 When using the continuous line-up and a player has to leave the game for any reason, that position in the line-up becomes an OUT when that at bat comes around.
 9U – 14U when using a line up with substitutes a (EH) extra hitter can be used.
 15U – 18U when using a line-up with substitutes and not using a (EH) extra hitter, the use of a (DH) Designated Hitter may be utilized.